By Colin Hart

 8.4 / 10

 The first episode of Mad Men was written seven years before the rest of the series was even conceived.
-Following up such a carefully-crafted premiere was always going to be a tough task.
-As a result, “Ladies Room” can sometimes feel a little arbitrary, as if series creator Matthew Weiner is just outlining broad strokes from the prestige TV playbook.
+Following up such a carefully-constructed premiere was always going to be tough.
+As a result, “Ladies Room” can sometimes feel a little arbitrary, as if series creator Matthew Weiner is just outlining broad strokes from the Prestige TV Playbook.

-Elsewhere, Don’s new secretary, Peggy Olson, realizes that the offices at Sterling Cooper advertising agency is a cesspool of misogyny.
+Elsewhere, Don’s new secretary, Peggy Olson, realizes that Sterling Cooper advertising agency is a cesspool of misogyny.
 It seems that every guy in the office only has one thing on his mind.
-Case in point: after befriending a seemingly good-natured copywriter named Paul Kinsey, Peggy quickly gets a taste of his true intentions when he tries to have sex with her in his office (“Do you belong to someone else?”).
+Case in point: after befriending a seemingly good-natured copywriter named Paul Kinsey, Peggy quickly gets a taste of his true intentions when he tries to have sex with her in his office.
+“Do you belong to someone else?” he asks.

 The best scene of the episode is a mesmerizing slo-mo of the leering male executives marking Peggy as their newest object of desire (set to The Andrews Sisters’ “I Can Dream, Can’t I?“).
-The wide-eyed credulity she displayed in the pilot has been dulled and now replaced with a hardened sense of feminism.
+The wide-eyed credulity she displayed in the pilot has been dulled, and replaced with a hardened sense of feminism.

 “Ladies Day” suffers from typical second-episode syndrome.
 It may not be a rehash of the pilot, but it’s a somewhat boring restart — a necessary sidestep to develop the secondary characters.

 Mergers & Acquisitions

 - This week’s Advertising Metaphor for Life comes when Don is trying to come up with a campaign for deodorant, and asks the question, “What do women want?”